 PLEASE NOTE: All pattern sales are final.
 Due to the nature of instant digital downloads, no refunds will be given.
 Be sure to read the full description and let me know if you have any questions prior to purchasing!
 Thanks so much for your support.

-If you are located outside of the U.S., please click here to purchase Lydia Socks.
+If you are located outside of the U.S. and Canada, please click here to purchase Lydia Socks.
 Thank you so much!

 The Lydia Socks are a short crew-length design, featuring the same lace motif as Lydia 2.0, with the twisted purl columns continuing down the top of the foot similarly to the body of the tank.
 It is worked cuff down and uses the same tubular cast on as Lydia 2.0 (which I have a tutorial for), a heel flap and gusset construction, and an optional color change for the toe.
 Yardage will vary depending on gauge and the length of the foot, but one 100-gram skein of sport weight yarn should be great regardless of the size you make; the sample shows a contrasting toe if you have any leftovers hanging around!
 To alter the size of the sock slightly, you can simply switch up your yarn weight and/or needle size as desired.
 The pattern is written for working with 9” circular needles, but could be converted if you prefer magic loop or DPNs.